-Absence among disadvantaged pupils remained at 4% higher than their peers in 22/23 and 1% lower than national figures.
+Absence among disadvantaged pupils remained at 4% higher than their peers in 23/24 and 1% lower than national figures.

-Persistent absence is still higher for disadvantaged children by 16% in 22/23 but below national figures by 5%.
+Persistent absence is still higher for disadvantaged children by 16% in 23/24 and higher also than national figures by 7.5%.